JakubicekRoman/NanoGeneNet/README.md

 The training of NanoGeneNet was performed on computational device with Intel Xeon E5-2603v4, 16 GB RAM and graphical card nVidia Titan Xp, 12 GB GDDR5.
 The network was realized in Python 3.9 with the PyTorch library.

 Code can be executed by "Main_demo.py" script.
 There is also available an example squiggle for example prediction.
 The script is prepared only for the using on a device with GPU.
-To execute, that requests to install this packages: pytorch, h5py, numpy, matplotlib, cudatoolkit
+To execute, that requests to install this packages: pytorch 1.9.1, h5py, numpy, matplotlib, cudatoolkit 11.1.1